-COVID19 Interim Bike Lanes19 Apr 2020, Posted by Bicycle Infrastructure Projects, Brampton Cycling, Cycling Benefits - Economics, Cycling Benefits - Health, Cycling Safety in
+COVID19 Interim Bike Lanes19 Apr 2020, Posted by Bicycle Infrastructure Projects, Brampton Cycling, Cycling Benefits - Economics, Cycling Benefits - Health, Cycling Safety, Videos in

 To help protect the health and safety of residents during the COVID-19 pandemic, City of Brampton is implementing interim bike lanes along the Vodden Street corridor.
 These routes will provide an alternative cycling option to recreational trails for residents, and allow cyclists to maintain physical distancing.